 Origin and history

 Papaya is the fruit of the papaya tree, a tropical tree native to Central America, probably Mexico or southern Nicaragua.
-Pre-Columbian peoples already consumed it for its digestive and nutritional benefits.
-Introduced to the tropical regions of Africa and Asia in the 16th century, papaya quickly became a universal health fruit.
-Christopher Columbus nicknamed it "the fruit of angels" because of its soft, melting flesh.
+Pre-Columbian peoples already consumed it for its digestive and nutritional properties.
+Introduced in the 16th century to the tropical regions of Africa and Asia, papaya quickly established itself as a universal health fruit.
+Christopher Columbus nicknamed it "the fruit of angels" because of its sweet, melt-in-the-mouth flesh.
 Today, it is recognized as much for its nutritional qualities as for its digestive and antioxidant benefits.